IronDaniel101/Daniel-Deiss-GIMM290/README.md

 -Points work correctly for both players and a winner is reached at 4 points.
 The UI updates correctly and the game freezes and displays a winner when the win condition is met.

+Unity 7-----------------------------------

+Unity 8---------------------------------------------

+-Added a Square Soccer Ball that can be pushed into a goal to have a game Win for whoever scores.
+-First to 10 points wins the whole game.
+-Added swords that rotate around the players' locations and if they hit the other player then they give one point to the player who got the hit.
+-Speed Boosts all over to add a bit of fun to the game and encourage an agressive play style.